 employment; as well as navigating all forms of bigotry and hate from their very

-own countrymen—white, US citizens.
+own countrymen—white, U.S. citizens.
 “It was an awful time,” she told me.

 During this time, President Wilson (pledging allegiance to the “Negro” cause

-during his presidential campaign) alienated the very black voters that
+during his presidential campaign) alienated the very Black voters that

 supported his presidency by following the South’s practice of race segregation

-in the federal government; all while promoting democratic liberties and human
+in the Federal government, all while promoting democratic liberties and human

 rights abroad.
 Many blacks were demoted,